cdelahousse/Radio-Tray-Documentation/methodology.markdown

 ###Gentoo & Fedora

-I wanted to be comprehensive, so I included these section for kicks.
+I wanted to be comprehensive, so I included these sections for kicks.
 A friend of mine is a Fedora devotee, so he showed me how to install Radio Tray on his machine.
 Gentoo was just a matter of using the package management system.
 I relied on this guide: [A Portage Introduction](http://www.gentoo.org/doc/en/handbook/handbook-x86.xml?part=2&chap=1).

 ###Installing From Source